ASA1976/RAP-BTL/readme.md

 parameter with the GNU and Clang compilers.
 Add an include directory in the project settings using Visual Studio.
 Import existing code into your project with the Sloeber Eclipse IDE plugin.
-The copy of the rap-btl **directory** in this project structure is the key path to supply to the compiler or integrated development environment.
+The copy of the rap-btl **directory** in this project structure containing the top level header files is the key path to supply to the compiler or integrated development environment.

 ## The Paradigm